Laurenz1606/NodeJSTemplates/README.md

 PORT=3000<br />
 SESSION_SECRET=702bbcd97d48e7bf5e68057bb54b3c3c5a97d7e6d44996b5e27367670fd1a26d4c5abf9c3bedebe33319cea0bc9f4df5556298d70bec82411c6594d38dc06b44<br />
 ### Usage
 This application also includes a fronted with the templating language ejs.
-So you can simply go to your browser and go to  [your_server_ip]:[your_server_port]
+So you can simply start your server, go to your browser and go to [your_server_ip]:[your_server_port].
+The "UI" i've included is pretty basic html, but feel free to remake it.
 ## FAQ
 What is the **NodeJSTemplates**?
 >**NodeJSTemplates** is a small libary of many common nodeJS projects, that i've bundled to one Repository.